paqtcom/graphite-design-system-site/src/components/input.md

 ### Mark the minority of fields in a form as optional or required

 In a single form, mark only the required fields or only the optional fields, depending on whichever is less frequent in the entire form.
-If most of the text fields are optional, only the required fields should be give an asterisk or have labels appended with “(required)”.
+If most of the fields are optional, only the required fields should be give an asterisk or have labels appended with “(required)”.
 If most of the fields are required, only the optional fields should be appended with “(optional)”.
-An asterisk should never be used to note that a text field is optional.
+An asterisk should never be used to note that a field is optional.
 If you use an asterisk, be sure to include hint text to explain what the asterisk means.

 Try to only ask for information that’s required.

+For large forms involving sensitive data like checkout processes and long account creation forms, it's better to mark both required fields & optional fields explicitly (required fields with an asterisk, and label appended with “(optional)” for optional fields).

 <div class="usage-guidelines usage-guidelines-do">